 Pick your side:

-Now let’s see what Ashley, Bethany, and Teresa answered!
+Now let’s see what Jimmy Mac, Aaron, and Sarah answered!

 The last question determines which of the two scenarios – flee with the Millennium Falcon or face-off with Darth Vader – is your best opener.

-It looks like there’s more Rebel than Imperial in this group.
-The bonus of fleeing with the Falcon is that there’s a little glimpse of Han (shooting first, of course) if you stare past the droid’s introduction of the Rebel spy.
-Then again, the Vader opening has TIE fighters in 3D!
+Not an Imperial to be found this year!
+For sharp-eyed fans fleeing with the Falcon, be sure not to miss the little glimpse of Han (shooting first, of course) when you stare past the droid’s introduction of the Rebel spy.

 For the second phase of the ride, fans hyperspace jump to one of three locations – the Wookiee homeworld of Kashyyyk to battle clones on speeder bikes, the desert planet Tatooine for a podrace, or Hoth for some old school snowspeeder action.
 I used the corresponding animals from those planets to decide which option would fit our quiz-takers.

-Ashley and Bethany might have taken the safest course on this answer.
-It’s rarely wise to mess with a Wookiee.
+Agreement across the board again, and naturally our quiz-takers let the Wookiee win.
 The best part of the Kashyyyk version is the riders’ screams when one of the giants gets up close and personal with the Starspeeder.
 It’s okay for first-timers who jump; we’ve all been there.
-I’m going to have to say, Teresa picked tauntaun, which corresponds with my all-time favorite part of the ride.
-Zipping around AT-ATs with snowspeeders is – in the words of my nephew – AWESOME!

 Once finished with your adventures on your first-visited planet, one of three Star Wars favorites – Princess Leia, Yoda, or Admiral Ackbar – delivers a secret message to your ship.